 If you ask me about my childhood, I’ll reply that it was happy.
 I won’t be able to share specific moments that illustrate my happy childhood.
 I simply don’t remember them.
-The moments I do remember are tainted with a series of numbers and labels left unexplained.
+The moments I do remember are tainted with a series of numbers and labels never explained.

 These moments trace back to my days in Manila, where I lived until I was eight.
-We lived in a big house, midway up Recoletos Street.
-The road sloped up on either side of our driveway, which flooded every time there was a storm.
-Perched on sturdy branches in our backyard was a tree house—just a bunch of wooden planks nailed together.
-It had crooked steps and a dangling rope, making it seem like it would collapse.
-From the inside, though, it felt indestructible.
+We lived in a big house midway up Recoletos St. The road sloped up on either side of our driveway, which flooded every time there was a storm.
+Perched on sturdy branches in our backyard was a tree house, just a bunch of wooden planks nailed together.
+It had crooked steps and a dangling rope, making it look from the outside as though it would collapse.
+From the inside, it felt indestructible.

-One morning, before school, I hid in the tree house.
+One morning before school, I hid in the tree house.
 I was four.
 Our house was full of early morning noises–fried eggs sizzling on the pan for breakfast, my mother yelling at my brother to take a bath, my sister whining about swim practice.
-From my serene perching spot, I heard only one sound–my nanny’s voice shouting for me.
-I peered between the planks of the tree house and watched her look around furiously for me, as my siblings waited impatiently by the car.
+From my serene perch, I heard only one sound–my nanny’s voice shouting for my attention.
+I peered between the planks of the tree house and watched her look around furiously for me as my siblings waited impatiently by the car.
 When my hiding place was discovered, I was dragged down the clumsy steps of the tree house, my little body flung over her shoulder.
 I didn’t kick.
 I didn’t scream.

 "Mama, I don’t want to go to school.
 It’s so boring!"
 I explained at my mother’s feet, using my four-year-old rationale.
 The car left that morning without me.
 I was a kindergarten dropout.

 At four years old, I honestly believed I was not suited for classroom activities.
 Other kids in my class seemed to enjoy themselves doing the same activities each day.
-To me, school seemed so mundane; I was always being told to draw or nap.
+To me, school seemed so mundane and routine.
+I was always being told to draw or nap; draw, then nap.
 On one such occasion, Mrs. Angeles gave the class half an hour to draw whatever came to mind.
 At the end of our time, as she collected our masterpieces, she noticed that my paper remained blank.
 "Priya, why didn’t you draw anything?" she asked in her angelic tone.

 "I did," I replied contently.